SAP-samples/btp-cap-multitenant-saas/docu/4-expert/manage-tenant-containers/README.md

 ## 3. Get the database container credentials

 3.1.
-Identify the tenant ID of the respective consumer tenant (in this case **thebestrun**) using the Subscription Management Dashboard.
+Identify the tenant ID of the respective consumer tenant (in this case **thebestrun**) using the SaaS Registry service which is binded to your multitenant application.

-> **Hint** - Make sure your SAP BTP subaccount user has the required roles to access the Subscription Management Dashboard.
+> **Hint** - Make sure your SAP BTP subaccount user has the required roles to access the Subscription Management Dashboard of SaaS Registry.
 If necessary, create and assign a new role collection containing the required roles.
+You can find the relevant roles in the [official documentation](https://help.sap.com/docs/btp/sap-business-technology-platform/using-subscription-management-dashboard).

 [<img src="./images/manage_010.png" width="500" />](./images/manage_010.png?raw=true)